zyachel/quetre/README.md

 #### Quetre

 - Data actively collected by Quetre

   None.

 - Data passively collected by Quetre

   Whenever you hit some error page, an error object is logged to the console on the server.
-That error object contains the resource url you were trying to access, and the usual stack trace.
+That error object contains the resource URL you were trying to access, and the usual stack trace.
 That's it.

 - Data stored locally in your browser

   A key called 'theme' is stored in local storage provided by your browser to store your theme preference should you override the default theme.
-To prevent this behaviour, either disable JavaScript or local storage for Quetre.
+To prevent this behavior, either disable JavaScript or local storage for Quetre.

 - Data collected by other services

   If you're using the official instance(which is deployed on Heroku), Heroku might log your IP to prevent abuse.
 Also, as Quetre connects to 'cdn.jsdelivr.net' for MathJax library respectively, this services might log some data.
 So, follow due precaution.
 Using a VPN might be a good idea.
 Or even better, consider hosting your own instance.

 ---